parallel-js/parallel.js/README.md

 #### `require(state)`
 If you have state that you want to share between your main thread and the worker threads, this is how.
 Require takes either a string or a function.
 A string should point to a file name.
+Note that in order to use ```require``` with a file name as an argument, you have to provide the evalPath property in the options object.

 *Example*
 ```javascript